publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schI/m__us_usc_t7_s1932.md

     (b) __Solid waste management grants__

+        (1) __In general__

             The Secretary may make grants to nonprofit organizations for the provision of regional technical assistance to local and regional governments and related agencies for the purpose of reducing or eliminating pollution of water resources and improving the planning and management of solid waste disposal facilities.
 Grants made under this paragraph for the provision of technical assistance shall be made for 100 percent of the cost of such assistance.

+        (2) __Authorization of appropriations__

+            There is authorized to be appropriated to carry out this subsection $10,000,000 for each of fiscal years 2014 through 2018.

-    (c) __Rural business enterprise grants__
+    (c) __Rural business development grants__

-        (1) __Grants__
+        (1) __In general__

+            The Secretary may make grants under this subsection to eligible entities described in paragraph (2) in rural areas that primarily serve rural areas for purposes described in paragraph (3).

+        (2) __Eligible entities__

+        The Secretary may make grants under this subsection to—

+            (A) governmental entities;

+            (B) Indian tribes; and

+            (C) nonprofit entities.

+        (3) __Eligible purposes for grants__

+        Eligible entities that receive grants under this subsection may use the grant funds for—

+            (A)

+             business opportunity projects that—

+                (i) identify and analyze business opportunities;

+                (ii) identify, train, and provide technical assistance to existing or prospective rural entrepreneurs and managers;

+                (iii) assist in the establishment of new rural businesses and the maintenance of existing businesses, including through business support centers;

+                (iv) conduct regional, community, and local economic development planning and coordination, and leadership development; and

+                (v) establish centers for training, technology, and trade that will provide training to rural businesses in the use of interactive communications technologies to develop international trade opportunities and markets; and

+            (B)

+             projects that support the development of business enterprises that finance or facilitate—

+                (i) the development of small and emerging private business enterprise;

+                (ii) the establishment, expansion, and operation of rural distance learning networks;

+                (iii) the development of rural learning programs that provide educational instruction or job training instruction related to potential employment or job advancement to adult students; and

+                (iv) the provision of technical assistance and training to rural communities for the purpose of improving passenger transportation services or facilities.

+        (4) __Authorization of appropriations__

             (A) __In general__

-                The Secretary may also make grants, not to exceed $50,000,000 annually, to public bodies and private nonprofit corporations for measures designed to finance and facilitate development of small and emerging private business enterprises (including nonprofit entities) or the creation, expansion, and operation of rural distance learning networks or rural learning programs that provide educational instruction or job training instruction related to potential employment or job advancement to adult students, including the development, construction or acquisition of land, buildings, plants, equipment, access streets and roads, parking areas, utility extensions, necessary water supply and waste disposal facilities, refinancing, services and fees.

-            (B) __Small and emerging private business enterprises__

-                (i) __In general__

-                For the purpose of subparagraph (A), a small and emerging private business enterprise shall include (regardless of the number of employees or operating capital of the enterprise) an eligible nonprofit entity, or other tax-exempt organization, with a principal office in an area that is located—

-                    (I) on land of an existing or former Native American reservation; and

-                    (II) in a city, town, or unincorporated area that has a population of not more than 5,000 inhabitants.

-                (ii) __Use of grant__

-                    An eligible nonprofit entity, or other tax exempt organization, described in clause (i) may use assistance provided under this paragraph to create, expand, or operate value-added processing in an area described in clause (i) in connection with production agriculture.

-                (iii) __Priority__

-                    In making grants under this paragraph, the Secretary shall give priority to grants that will be used to provide assistance to eligible nonprofit entities and other tax exempt organizations described in clause (i).

-        (2) __Passenger transportation services or facilities__

-            The Secretary may award grants on a competitive basis to qualified nonprofit organizations for the provision of technical assistance and training to rural communities for the purpose of improving passenger transportation services or facilities.
-Assistance provided under this paragraph may include on-site technical assistance to local and regional governments, public transit agencies, and related nonprofit and for-profit organizations in rural areas, the development of training materials, and the provision of necessary training assistance to local officials and agencies in rural areas.

-        (3) __Grants to aid industries in adjusting to terminated Federal agricultural programs or increased foreign competition__

-            The Secretary may make grants under this section to facilitate economic opportunity for industries undergoing adjustment from terminated Federal agricultural price and income support programs or increased competition from foreign trade.
+                There is authorized to be appropriated to the Secretary to carry out this subsection $65,000,000 for each of fiscal years 2014 through 2018, to remain available until expended.

+            (B) __Allocation__

+                Of the funds made available under subparagraph (A) for a fiscal year, not more than 10 percent shall be used for the purposes described in paragraph (3)(A).

     (d) __Joint loans or grants for private business enterprises; restrictions; system of certification for expeditious processing of requests for assistance; prior approval of grant or loan; equity investment as condition for loan commitment; issuance of certificates of beneficial ownership of notes__